 Brain changes impact the body as well.
 Digestion issues are one of the first symptoms that stress hormones are taking over.
 Headaches too.
 There is a ton of research on the impact of cortisol and its role in diabetes.
 In the body’s quest to keep the turbo fuel plentiful, it craves sugars and simple carbohydrates.
 Did I mention caffeine?
 In severe cases, the person begins attempts at regulating the vicious cycle via alcohol to calm down (while a depressant, alcohol is also a stimulant) and/or other stimulants (there is a growing epidemic of Adderall and other similar prescription drugs being sold on school campuses from middle schools to colleges — and yes, this very stress cycle can look a lot like attention deficit disorder).

 Now that you’re getting a glimpse into some of the consequences of deadline stress, what are the solutions?

 First, begin by getting your diet and nutrition in line.
-Really try not to live on the caffeine, sugar, and simple carbs.
-If there is a substance dependence issue, please get help right away.
-This site is full of resources.
-There are also 12-step support groups that are abundant in every city and most every town (along with internet meetings if you’re rural and can’t find one).
+Really try not to live on caffeine, sugar, and simple carbs.
+If there is a substance dependence issue, please get help right away .
+There are also 12-step support groups that are abundant in every city and almost every town (along with internet meetings if you’re rural and can’t find one).
 Take a good multivitamin and make sure you supplement with essential omega fatty acids (they can reverse some damage and prevent further problems).
 Hydrate with lots of water.